tobi187/SqlTools-Odbc/README.md

 ![alt text](https://github.com/tobi187/SqlTools-Odbc/blob/master/assets/image.png?raw=true)

 Currently only Connection Strings are supported, because i don't know if different Odbc Connections require a different format / different Parameters in their Connection String

+## Known Limitations

+- Db Explorer only works for supported Dbs
+- Mssql
+  - Selects for Tables with Varchar(max) + Varbinary(max) only works when these Columns are at the end.
+[Look here](https://github.com/r-dbi/odbc/issues/10)

 ## Contributing